OfficeDev/hands-on-labs/O3652/O3652-4 Deep Dive in Office Excel Add-ins/lab2.md

     }
 ````

-1. Next we add functionality to use Excel formulas and charting to generate a report then protect the report from editing.
+1. Next we add functionality to use Excel formulas and charting to generate a report and then protect the report from editing.
 Here we first create a new sheet named "Summary", then create a summary table with total spendings based on Category.
 We then add a chart to visualize the data.
 Finally we protect the sheet from further changes.
 	1. Go back to the `Office.initialize` statement and replace the comment `// TODO-4` with the following jQuery code that creates a click handler for the button that will add a range of unformatted data to the current worksheet:

 	````javascript